brandonlacoste9-tech/zyeute-v3/README.md

 ## 📱 Overview

-Zyeuté Package Installer is a comprehensive social media application built specifically for the Quebec French-speaking market.
-It features real-time interactions, virtual gifting, Stripe payment integration, and a modern, responsive UI built with React and TypeScript.
+Zyeuté/KryptoTrac is a comprehensive social media and crypto tracking application built for the Quebec French-speaking market.
+It features real-time interactions, portfolio and transaction management, advanced price alerts, Stripe payment integration, and a modern, responsive UI built with React and TypeScript.

 **Live Demo:** [https://package-installer--northern-ventur.replit.app](https://package-installer--northern-ventur.replit.app)